niklasbuschmann/niklasbuschmann.github.io/_posts/2021-06-07-money-printer.md

 > Using the [product integral](https://en.wikipedia.org/wiki/Product_integral#Type_II:_geometric_integral) we can see that \\( \mu_g \\) equals the expected logarithmic return \\( \mu_g = E(\log(x)) \\), whereas \\( \mu_a \\) equals the logarithm of the [expected return](https://en.wikipedia.org/wiki/Log-normal_distribution#Arithmetic_moments) \\( \mu_a = \log(E(x)) = \mu_g + \sigma^2 / 2 \\).

-Let us look at some real data:
+Let us look at some real data, for example the S&P 500 (with dividends reinvested):

 | 1980 - 2018 | μ       | σ       |
 |-------------|---------|---------|